Listen to this article.

 Where anxiety crosses into unhealthy is when you allow it to rule your life and dictate your decisions.
 Living in a constant state of anxiety, fear, and worry robs you of the chance to be present in each moment you have with your baby.
 Part of the challenge of carrying to term is learning how to plan for the moments you need to plan for without living entirely in the future.
 It is about balance.
 If you are spending your entire day thinking about a day that is months from now, stop and take a breath.
 Step away from the planning or the research and do something in that moment that connects you to your baby.
 Make a memory, write in your journal, take a picture, or practice some self-care.
 Do something other than living in the anxiety of a day you are not equipped and prepared for yet.
 Trust that when the time comes, you will handle the day with grace and strength because you planned for it, and you lived in each moment along the way.

 You may find yourself gripped by anxiety as you live your life after the loss of your baby.
 It can be overwhelming to look at the landscape of your life and realize how many years you will have to endure without your baby.
-I know this from personal experience, and it can be paralyzing to count the days and years I have left without my babies.
-I find myself tempted to do this, to look to the future, when being in the present is too painful or overwhelming.
-Yet, all I am doing is trading the hard that I am more equipped to handle for a hard that I am in no way equipped to process.
+You may find yourself tempted to do this, to look to the future, when being in the present is too painful or overwhelming.
+Yet, what that does is trade the hard you’re more equipped to handle in the moment for a hard in the future you’re in no way equipped to process.

-In those moments of sheer anxiety over the lifelong duration of my grief, I try to root myself in the present.
-I connect with my life and what is happening in that moment, and I bring the memory of my babies into it.
-Most of the time, that looks like speaking their names and sharing what I am thinking about them with my husband or my close friends and family.
-Sometimes, it looks like pulling out their photos or memory boxes and being present in the moment with them.
-Other times, it looks like accomplishing something from my to-do list that has nothing to do with my motherhood or what I have been through.
-In those moments, I just need to feel connected to my life as it looks right then.
+In those moments of sheer anxiety over the lifelong duration of grief, try to root yourself in the present.
+Connect with your life and what is happening in that moment, and bring the memory of your baby into it.
+That could look like speaking their names and sharing what you’re thinking about them with your significant other or your close friends and family.
+Or it could look like pulling out their photos or memory boxes and being present in the moment with them.
+It could also look like accomplishing something from your to-do list that has nothing to do with your motherhood or what you’ve been through.
+In those moments, try to feel connected to your life as it looks right then.

 “Where anxiety crosses into unhealthy is when you allow it to rule your life and dictate your decisions.
 Living in a constant state of anxiety, fear, and worry robs you of the chance to be present in each moment you have with your baby.
 Part of the challenge of carrying to term is learning how to plan for the moments you need to plan for without living entirely in the future.
 It is about balance.”